jcdevgame/ESCAPE-ROOM-CREATOR/README.md

 - Program new sprites
 - Good way to learn programming

+## How to Use:
+This will provide a short tutorial on how to use it and the features it has.

+### Creating Sprites:
+There are 2 different ways to make a sprite:
+- Pressing

 ## Documentation:
 All of these different classes with their methods, properties, will become incredibly useful when you decide to program something using Escape Room Creator, and I will highly recommend doing that.